ray-project/ray/doc/source/rllib-env.rst

 To update the critic, you'll also have to modify the loss of the policy.
 For an end-to-end runnable example, see `examples/centralized_critic.py <https://github.com/ray-project/ray/blob/master/rllib/examples/centralized_critic.py>`__.

-**Method 2: Sharing observations through the environment**:
+**Strategy 2: Sharing observations through the environment**:

-Alternatively, env itself can be modified to share observations between agents.
-In this method, each observation includes all global state, and policies use a custom model to ignore state they aren't supposed to "see" when computing actions.
+Alternatively, the env itself can be modified to share observations between agents.
+In this strategy, each observation includes all global state, and policies use a custom model to ignore state they aren't supposed to "see" when computing actions.
 The advantage of this approach is that it's very simple and you don't have to change the algorithm at all -- just an environment wrapper and custom model.
 However, it is more limited in that you can't include the opponent actions as critic inputs.
 You can find a runnable example of this strategy at `examples/centralized_critic_2.py <https://github.com/ray-project/ray/blob/master/rllib/examples/centralized_critic_2.py>`__.

+Note that this strategy is similar to using agent groups as described next.

 Grouping Agents
 ~~~~~~~~~~~~~~~